What are Warwickshire’s Local Councils doing . . .

 WDC Declared a Climate Emergency in late 2019, and in February 2020 the elected councillors unanimously adopted an action programme, which includes a commitment to reduce the council’s carbon footprint to net zero by 2025, and the district’s by 2030.
 This is twenty years earlier than the UK government’s target.

-The Inquiry seeks to answer the question “What do we need to do in Warwick District to help address climate change by 2030?”
-It first met (online) on November 12th last year, and has now completed six sessions.
+The Inquiry sought to answer the question “What do we need to do in Warwick District to help address climate change by 2030?”
+It first met (online) on November 12th 2019, and completed its deliberations in January of 2020.
 Recordings of all of them are available here.
-It is expected to issue its recommendations in February, and Warwick District Council will consider them at a meeting that month.
-WDC has promised to “implement as many of them as possible”.
+It issued its recommendations in February.

 Town and Parish Councils